Timeline: Attacks on Jewish targets, Israelis abroad

 Following is a timeline of major attacks on Jewish targets and Israelis abroad in the past 40 years:

-September 5, 1972 - The radical Palestinian group Black September infiltrates Israeli team quarters at the Munich Olympic Games and take hostages.
+September 5, 1972 - The radical Palestinian group Black September infiltrates Israeli team quarters at the Munich Olympic Games and takes hostages.

 September 19, 1972 - A Black September letter bomb kills Ami Shehori, an attache at the Israeli embassy in London.